KLIM319/FYP-PhishTrace/README.md

 # PhishTrace #
 **AI-Powered Reverse-Traceback Investigation Platform for Email Threat Analysis**\
-PhishTrace is a cybersecurity investigation platform designed to assist analysts in analyzing suspicious emails, identifying phishing campaigns, generating AI-assisted responses, and collecting investigation telemetry within a controlled environment.
-The project combines Digital Forensics, Machine Learning, Artificial Intelligence, and Security Automation into a single platform that helps investigators understand attacker behavior and improve phishing investigation workflows.
+PhishTrace is a cybersecurity investigation platform designed to assist analysts in analyzing suspicious emails, identifying phishing campaigns, generating AI-assisted responses, and collecting investigation telemetry.
+The project combines Digital Forensics, Machine Learning, Artificial Intelligence, and Offensive Security into a single platform.

 =====================================================================================